TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

          >>> penup()

-These modified docstrings are created automatically together with the function definitions that are derived from the methods at import time.
+These modified docstrings are created automatically together with the function definitions that are derived kutoka the methods at agiza time.

 Translation of docstrings into different languages